-Optical spectroscopy (or UV-Vis spectroscopy) is a versatile and non-invasive technique that can be used to study a wide range of materials.
-You can use this technique to probe solutions, thin films, or bulk devices in order to determine their material properties and molecular structure.
-Optical spectroscopy can also used for biological and industrial purposes.
+Optical spectroscopy (or UV-Vis spectroscopy) is a versatile, non-invasive technique widely used to study a range of different materials.
+Useful for probing solutions, thin films, or bulk devices, it can help you determine the material properties and molecular structure of your sample.
+You can also use optical spectroscopy for several biological and industrial applications.

-Optical spectroscopy is fairly easy to set up.
-All you need is an optical spectrometer, and a calibrated light source.
-The type of optical spectroscopy you should do will depend on both your sample and which material property you wish to investigate.
+Fairly easy to set up, all you need to begin is an optical spectrometer and a calibrated light source.
+The type of optical spectroscopy you should do will depend on both your sample and the material property you wish to investigate.
 Additionally, the type of light source you need will also depend on the type of spectroscopy you wish to perform.

-The main types of optical spectroscopy are luminescence, absorbance and reflectance spectroscopy which measure how a sample emits, absorbs and reflects light respectively.
+The main types of optical spectroscopy are photoluminescence, absorbance, and reflectance spectroscopy, which measure how a sample emits, absorbs, and reflects light, respectively.